HEnquist/camilladsp/README.md

  		media.class = "Audio/Sink"
 ```
 This device can be set as the default output in the Gnome sound settings, meaning all desktop audio will use it.
 The audio sent to this device can then be captured from the monitor output named "MySink.monitor" using the PulseAudio backend.

-Pipewire can also be configured to output to an Alsa Loopback.
+Pipewire can also be configured to output to an ALSA Loopback.
 This is done by adding an ALSA sink in the Pipewire configuration.
 This sink then becomes available as an output device in the Gnome sound settings.
-TODO add example config for this in camilladsp-config.
+See the "camilladsp-config" repository under [Related projects](#related-projects) for an example Pipewire configuration.

 TODO test with Jack.